 Starbucks is one company that has done just that over the past few years.
 Starbucks did not grow into the largest coffeehouse in the world, with over 23,000 shops globally, because it has the best coffee.
 It did so by offering a superior customer experience.
-For decades, Starbucks have strived to become our “Third Place” – that place between work and home where we like to pop in for a while to read our mail, have a chat with a friend, have a business meeting, or pass the time waiting for our next flight or next appointment.
+For decades, Starbucks has strived to become our “Third Place” – that place between work and home where we like to pop in for a while to read our mail, have a chat with a friend, have a business meeting, or pass the time waiting for our next flight or next appointment.

 For Starbucks patrons, it’s less about the coffee and more about the experience.
-Sure, there’s that cozy ambience and vibe that they create with their soft jazz music, décor, and scent and sound of coffee being ground.
+Sure, there’s that cozy ambiance and vibe that they create with their soft jazz music, décor, and the scent and sound of coffee being ground.
 But Starbucks solidified their position in our hearts and minds as our preferred “Third Place” when they first started offering free Wifi to customers.